Kitware/CDash/docs/NOTIFICATIONS.md

 ```
 ### TopicDecorator

 The TopicDecorator acts somewhat like a builder.
-Its `decorate` method accepts the collection of topics intrinsic to the current submission and a `NotificationsPreferences` object which it uses to how or if to further refine the submission topics.
+Its `decorate` method accepts the collection of topics intrinsic to the current submission and a `NotificationsPreferences` object which it uses to further refine the submission topics.
 For instance, given a user who wishes to see tests that have been fixed for any given submission, and a submission that contains fixed tests the `TopicDecorator::decorate` method will decorate the appropriate Topic with another topic that further refines that topic to include tests that are fixed.

 ### Topic (for instance, TestFailureTopic)
 ```php